 It holds significance for COPD patients as it contributes to dyspnea, increased morbidity, exercise tolerance and overall reduction in physical activity.

-In simple terms, the lungs fail to exhale completely before they inhale a new breath of air, leading to the trapping of air in the lungs and causing inhale and exhale to occur when the lungs are full.
+In simple terms, the lungs fail to exhale completely before they inhale a new breath of air, leading to the trapping of air in the lungs and causing the patients to inhale and exhale to occur when the lungs are full.

 This figure shows COPD patient is green line, and the healthy individual is blue line.
 In normal breathing, the lungs exhale and inhale the same amount of air with each breath.
 This means that the amount of air remaining in the lungs after exhalation known as functional residual capacity (FRC) remains constant.
-However, even at rest, the FRC is elevated in persons with COPD because of their inability to expel all of the air they inhale.
+However, even at rest, people with COPD cannot expel all the air they inhale, resulting in an elevated FRC.

 When an individual exercises with dynamic hyperinflation.
-The breathing rate and tidal volume (the amount of air inhaled with each breath) increase during activity or exertion.
-This can cause the functional residual capacity to rise even higher since the time it takes to exhale is insufficient to eliminate all of the inhaled air.
+Consequently, the breathing rate and tidal volume (the amount of air inhaled with each breath) increase during activity or exertion.
+Hence, this causes the functional residual capacity to rise even higher since the time it takes to exhale is insufficient to eliminate all of the inhaled air.

 Hyperinflated Lung Causes